gavinnurrafiq/Stella-Video/README.md

 ---

-StellaPlayer is a lightweight video player application designed for simplicity and power.
+StellaVideo is a lightweight video player application designed for simplicity and power.
 By acting as a specialized wrapper for **VLC**, it brings world-class decoding capabilities into a modern, simplified standalone executable.

 ## 🚀 Features
 - **Standalone Executable:** No complex installation or setup wizards.
 Just click the `.exe` and play.